What is the definition of ESG?

 Recent ESG developments

-As of 2021, ESG is set to grow rapidly and shape the corporate sustainability agenda.
+Amid and post COVID-19 pandemic, ESG has evolved rapidly across the world.
 Here are some of the most crucial developments.

 An analysis of the ESG industry

-New types of rating agencies that focused on non-financial criteria began to develop in the early 2000s.
+New rating agencies that focused on non-financial criteria began to develop in the early 2000s.

 Rating processes were developed to help investors conduct in-depth analyses of the companies within their portfolios and how well those companies adhered to ESG criteria, and such agencies incorporated a review of a company’s environmental, social and governance (ESG) performance in addition to their economic performance.